The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-From 6 April 2012, taxpayers are able to get a tax reduction where they gift pre-eminent objects of national importance to the State.
-This is referred to in the legislation as ‘gifts to the nation’ and is also known as the ‘cultural gifts scheme’.
+From 6 April 2012, taxpayers are able to obtain a tax reduction where they gift pre-eminent objects of national importance to the State.
+This is referred to inthe legislation as ‘gifts to the nation’ and is also known as the ‘cultural gifts scheme’.
 The individual receives a tax reduction (against the combined income tax and capital gains tax liability) which is equal to 30% of the market value of the object.
 Note that whilst this is not a donation direct to charity, it is a philanthropic gift and the State will lend the items to charitable institutions such as museums.
-For more details, see Simon’s Taxes C1.417 (subscription sensitive).
+For more details, see Simon’s Taxes C3.1904.

-Donations to charity are not included in the cap on unlimited income tax reliefs which applies from 6 April 2013.
+Donations to charity are not included inthe cap on unlimited income tax reliefs.
 See the Cap on unlimited income tax reliefs guidance note for more information on the cap.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.